gonghao67/gonghao67.github.io/_posts/2024-03-31-skindecomp.markdown

 link: https://arxiv.org/abs/2404.00552
 label: preprint
 ---
 Various methods for skin pigment decomposition are reviewed comparatively and the performance of each method is evaluated both theoretically and experimentally.
-In addition, isometric feature mapping (Isomap) is introduced in order to improve the dimensionality reduction performance in context of skin decomposition.
+In addition, isometric feature mapping (Isomap) is introduced in order to improve the dimensionality reduction performance in context of skin pigment decomposition.